 IMAGE RESOURCES

 This listing provides a sampling of prominent rights holders, many of whom offer open access/creative commons licences.
 The listing is an ongoing project and we encourage you to submit suggestions for additions or amendments to those that we have published here.
+A PDF list can be found here.

 The images are loosely grouped under Open Access/Creative Commons licences and Other Licences which may or may not require the payment of a fee.
 As many institutions have both free and paid for offerings, some organisations will be listed in both sections.